ShubhaPokharel/Interface/README.md

 This example is secure because the parent class is abstract.
 The only classes that can access the parent classes methods are the classes that are extending the parent class.

+## Cloning Process

+Cloning the object will take less time.
+Cloning is specific so we have to use a particular class name.

+When we are cloning, we will exception.
+Even if we handled the exception, we still get the exception.
+To completly handle the class, we use "implements Cloneable".

+The Cloneable interface is the Marker interface.
+The Marker interface contains no methods, but our class gets some capabilites from the class.